The Employment Law & HR Summit: New York

 SHIFT HR Compliance Training

-SHIFT HR Compliance Training is a leading provider of HR compliance and workplace culture training.
-Founded by employment law attorneys Katherin Nukk-Freeman and Suzanne Cerra, SHIFT delivers award-winning, eLearning that meets complex federal, state, and local mandates while transforming how employees communicate, collaborate, and perform.
-Our flagship Preventing Workplace Harassment & Discrimination course, along with a full suite of culture-building programs, blends legal rigor with engaging storytelling and real-world scenarios to drive lasting behavior change.
-Trusted by legal and HR teams nationwide, SHIFT empowers organizations to reduce risk, foster accountability, and achieve measurable business growth by building safer, more inclusive workplaces.
+SHIFT HR Compliance Training is a leading provider of HR compliance and workplace culture training, founded by the employment law attorneys behind Nukk-Freeman & Cerra, P.C.
+Our award-winning eLearning meets complex global, federal, state, and local mandates while helping employees communicate, collaborate, and perform at their best.
+Our flagship Preventing Workplace Harassment & Discrimination course—along with a full suite of compliance and culture-building training—blends legal expertise with engaging storytelling and real-world scenarios to deliver lasting behavior change.
+HR teams and legal departments at Fortune 100 and fast-growing companies choose SHIFT’s training for a smarter way to reduce legal risk, strengthen culture, and foster trust, performance, and long-term growth.

 Built for compliance.
 Designed for change.